Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 #### M5.
 Rust implementation: unbagged MMBs: **18 weeks (162'000 CHF)**
    1. data storage: 4 weeks
    2. U-MMBs: 12 weeks
-   3. membership & ancestry proofs (for U-MMBs only): 2 weeks
+   3. membership & increment proofs (for U-MMBs only): 2 weeks
 #### M6.
 Rust implementation: bagged MMBs: **15 weeks (135'000 CHF)**
    1. forward-bagged MMBs: 3 weeks
    2. double-bagged MMBs: 8 weeks
-   3. membership & ancestry proofs (F-MMBs and double-bagged MMBs): 4 weeks
+   3. membership & [increment proofs](#Writing-budget-12-weeks) (forward- and double-bagged MMBs): 4 weeks

 ## M7.
 Success Reward
 The milestones we request funding for above all constitute deliverables that do not depend on externalities, and where the scope of the work is thus more straightforward to estimate.